Gh61/csharp-global-windows-hook/README.md

 #### Small backstory

 *Because I needed to write application wich block keypresses only from certain keyboard I need cooperation of Raw&nbsp;Input API (check for concrete input device) and Keyboard HOOK (block keys).
 I have done some pieces togethter and has working Raw&nbsp;Input and Keyboard Low-Level hook.
 This seems OK, but later I found that this Low-Level event is called before RawInput and I need **WH_KEYBOARD** event, called after RawInput.
-So I did a try and it worked:*
+So I did a try and it worked\*:*

+\* I only thought it worked, it was another events firing to my callback.

+# Not working (yet?)
+Sorry fot disappointing you.
+I thought it was warking but it wasn't.
+There is some chance someone could take this to the end.

+Registering hook is not causing any error.
+(In LastWinError is success code).
+Maybe there is something that must be done or this is really not possible.

+There are some alternatives for this problem:
+- write part or whole application in C++ (if only part, it may be used by pinvoke from C# app)
+- use of [custom driver](http://www.oblita.com/interception) wich does this work for you.

 ## Idea